eForms Logo

 Dissolution of an Entity

-If the partners or shareholders agree, a non-compete may be agreed upon by the owners of a dissolving business entity.
-The non-compete would prevent any owner from creating or working in the same or similar business.
+If the partners or shareholders agree, a non-compete is permitted between the owners dissolving business entity.
+The non-compete would prevent any owner from creating or working in the same or similar business.[16]

 What is a “Lawful Profession”?